olliz0r/sys-botbase/README.md

 ## Don't use this for online games!
 It'll ruin the experience for others and will probably get your switch banned in the process!

+## Warning:

+For some reason this may result in installed games no longer launching if this is used in combination with sigpatches.
+If that happens running the 'Delete Common Ticket' option from Tinfoil and then (force) rebooting fixes it **sometimes**.

+In at least one case running this with ReiNX (with sigpatches) resulted in all games on the storage being permanently corrupted!
+Be **very** careful when trying out weird configurations.

+I am in no way responsible for any damage that may or may not happen to your switch!

+---

 This is an open-source cheat-engine for the nintendo switch.

 It requires a hacked switch (with hekate as the bootloader).